-Foot & Ankle Arthritis
+Foot and Ankle Arthritis

 What is foot and ankle arthritis, and how are they treated?

-What Is Foot & Ankle Arthritis?
+What is Foot and Ankle Arthritis?

 The foot and ankle are comprised of dozens of bones and the ends of these bones are covered with a thin layer of cartilage that helps the bones glide smoothly when walking, standing, and running.
+Arthritis causes inflammation within the joints, as well as deterioration of the cartilage within the foot and ankle joints.
+As the cartilage deteriorates, the bones of the foot and ankle may begin to rub together.

 Patients with foot or ankle arthritis may experience the following symptoms: